 We sit on the porch and talk about gardening and animals, just like he and his father used to talk about horses and farming.
 We shell peas and laugh at the children as they play in the yard, and in the afternoons we doze in reclining chairs.

 In the evenings, when it is cool enough, I walk through the woods and the hardwood bottoms and I can see trees that bear scars I left in them, initials carved into bark or forts built among their branches.

 The space where my own family has made its home is dissimilar from Tremont Bottom in a lot of ways, though my wife has done her share to convert our town lot into a country cottage.
-We have garden beds on spots that would otherwise be unproductive lawn, and increasingly we find reasons to go into the woods, whether in the mountains or the wildlife reserve near us or just the large city park.
+We have garden beds on spots that would otherwise be unproductive lawns, and increasingly we find reasons to go into the woods, whether in the mountains or the wildlife reserve near us, or just the large city park.